Palmetto High School (South Carolina)

 Palmetto High School is a high school in Williamston, South Carolina, United States.
 It serves an average of about 1000 students.

 Academy

 Ninth graders are placed in the Freshman Academy, separating them from the rest of the student body for their core classes.
-The Academy's courses include English II Honors, Biology Honors, A.P.
-Human Geography, and Geometry Honors.
+The Academy's courses include English II Honors, Biology Honors, AP Human Geography, and Geometry Honors.

 Athletics

 Palmetto's athletic teams are known as the Mustangs.